vermaarnish/vermaarnish/README.md

 - 👋 Hi, I’m @vermaarnish
 - 👀 I’m interested in problem solving,data structure and development
-- 🌱 I’m currently persuing b.tech in computer science and engineering from mmmut gorakhpur
+- 🌱 I have completed  B.tech in computer science and engineering from mmmut gorakhpur in 2024.
 - 💞️ I’m looking to collaborate on every aspect which comes under my experience and interest.
 - 📫 you can reach me through vermaarnish@gmail.com